bottlesdevs/next-proto/README.md

   - `Library` aggregates each linked storefront's `Plugin.ListGames`/ `WatchGames` into one merged view, and drives installs via `Plugin.GetInstallManifest`.
+  - `Plugin` on `next-server` is a thin forwarding facade: it resolves the right storefront plugin through `Registry` and passes the call through unchanged, so callers don't need to dial `Registry` themselves.
   - `Bottle` is next-core's Wine-prefix lifecycle/configuration surface.

 - **`bottles.common.v1` (common)** — shared value types (`Storefront`,